liljencrantz/crush/README.md

 ## What does Crush do so differently, then?

-### Some examples
+### Scratching the surface

-Let's start with a trivial command.
-Listing files in the current directory, and checking how many files are in the current directory:
+Let's start with two trivial commands; listing files in the current directory, and checking how many files are in the current directory:

     crush> ls